sidneychurch/Unity-VGP-2DPlatformer/07_Enemies/ENEMIES.md

 it's messing with Unity's detection system.
 But we can fix it, which unfortunately also means we need to redo a lot.

 >[!TIP]
+> Always check how Unity slices sprite sheets before you use them for anything.
+You don't want to have to redo work.
+>
 > If you're just following along to learn and plan on using your own sprites, don't worry about completing the next steps.
 > Just know that you may need to do the same, depending on the sprites you use.

+## Fixing the Animations
+---

 * In the Enemy folder, delete all the animations.
 We need to remake them.
 * Select one of the sprites and look at it in the Sprite Editor